Imran4424/Machine-Learning-Models/README.md

 - Machine learning is not based on logic or rule it is based on statistics
 - Machine learning has not understanding of the world
 - Machine learning is not study of neuro science

+### Essential mathematics for ML

+The important mathematics for machine learning.
+This list is sorted by the importance rate. first item on the list is most important

+- Linear Algebra
+- Multivariative Calculus
+- Probability Theory
+- Discrete Mathematics
+- Statistics